travisvroman/kohi/readme.md

 tar xf vulkansdk.tar.xz -C vulkansdk
 ```

 Setup the environment variables for Vulkan SDK using the included script.
-You can do so by modifying your `.profile` file:
+You can do so by modifying your `.profile` file with nano:
 ```
 nano ~/.profile
 ```